mariobox/mariosanchez.org-metalsmith/src/code/myphotos.md

 </code>
 </pre>

-I placed the pictures in my <code>img</code> folder and then created a [JavaScript object](https://mariosanchez.org/pix.json) with the url and description of each picture.
+I placed the pictures in my <code>img</code> folder and then created a [JSON file](https://mariosanchez.org/pix.json) with the url and description of each picture.
 Every time I want to add a picture to the gallery, I add a new member at the top of the object.

 Finally, I created the following [JavaScript script](https://mariosanchez.org/js/pix.js) that renders the images in the gallery.
-It maps over the array of pictures in the JS object mentioned before, and builds the HTML elements that hold the gallery.
-Once the map function is done, the HTML is placed in the proper place in the photos HTML template.
+The script uses the <code>fetch()</code> method to pull the information from the JSON file and then parses it to convert it into a JavaScript object (in this case an array).
+It then maps over the array and builds the HTML elements that hold the gallery and the pictures.
+Once the map function is done, the HTML is placed in the proper place in the photos HTML template via the <code>document.getElementById()</code> method.

-By doing it this way, I avoid having to hard code an HTML page every time I want to add a picture.
-It is much cleaner this way, and if I ever decide to change something in the gallery I won't have to make changes to every picture, I just have to change the JS script once.
+By using a small script we avoid having to hard code the HTML page every time we want to add a picture.

 To see the gallery in action click [here](../photos).